Popular software demo styles

 Freelancers compete to be the cheapest, and customer support can be reduced to almost zero if you buy from the cheapest.

-- Toonly for animated graphic videos
+- Toonly for character animated demo video

-- Powtoon for animated graphic and stills video
+- Powtoon for animated graphics and stills

 - Wondershare Filmora is a low cost video production package

 - Animoto's big feature is drag & drop video production